Defense Secretary Gates leaves challenges to his successor

 But after McChrystal and his subordinates made unflattering remarks about their civilian leaders in a Rolling Stone story, Obama fired him in June 2010, and demoted Gen. David Petraeus from Centcom commander to head the war in Afghanistan.
 And there was the March 2008 episode when Gates oversaw the resignation of Centcom commander Adm.
 William Fallon, who spoke out of turn in an article published in Esquire magazine that painted Fallon as the voice of reason, pushing back against hawks in the Bush administration who were clamoring for war with Iran.

-On a trip to Afghanistan in December, Gates explained to a group of soldiers and diplomats what he thought the lessons of his two wars would be. â€śFrom the standpoint of the Defense Department, I think the lesson we have taken from both Iraq and Afghanistan is the need for a whole-of-government effort; that the kinds of conflicts that weâ€™re in and most likely to be engaged in the years to come are going to be those where both a civilian and a military component are required.â€ť
+On a trip to Afghanistan in December, Gates explained to a group of soldiers and diplomats what he thought the lessons of his two wars would be. â€śFrom the standpoint of the, I think the lesson we have taken from both Iraq and Afghanistan is the need for a whole-of-government effort; that the kinds of conflicts that weâ€™re in and most likely to be engaged in the years to come are going to be those where both a civilian and a military component are required.â€ť

 Other problems to be handed to Gatesâ€™s successor concern hardware and technology.
 Despite ample spending, U.S. services face heavy bills to upgrade and maintain fleets that are trending steadily older, with little relief in sight.

 The explanation for this is that a lot of money has gone to programs that are years from delivering capability.
 High-profile canceled systems have not been replaced.
 Others have been delayed, which costs less directly but still leaves the services dealing with aging equipment.